aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 {{< /highlight >}}-->

 ## **Setting Target Barcode Types**
 ***Aspose.BarCode for Java*** supports barcode recognition for 60+ various barcode types.
-To improve the efficiency of the recognition process and to optimize its timing, it is recommended to set target symbologies in advance.
+To improve the efficiency of the recognition process and optimize its timing, it is recommended to set target symbologies in advance.
 Otheriwse, the *DecodeType.ALL_SUPPORTED_TYPES* setting of the [*DecodeType*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/DecodeType) enum will be used by default meaning that the library will look over all supported barcode types to check for their presence in the source image.
 Using this setting will increase the time needed to complete barcode recognition.

 ### **Listing Target Barcode Types in DecodeType**
 Target barcode types can be specified by grouping them in a list and passing it to the *BarCodeReader()* constructor or the *setBarCodeReadType* method.